Brand Name and Other Names: Dupixent

 Pregnancy and Lactation

-Available data from case reports and case series on use of dupilumab in pregnant women have not identified drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
+- Available data from case reports and case series on the use of dupilumab in pregnant women have not identified a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
 Human IgG antibodies are known to cross the placental barrier; therefore, dupilumab may be transmitted from mother to developing fetus.
 There are adverse effects on maternal and fetal outcomes associated with asthma in pregnancy.
-In women with poorly or moderately controlled asthma, evidence demonstrates there is an increased risk of preeclampsia in mother and prematurity, low birth weight, and small for gestational age in the neonate.
+In women with poorly or moderately controlled asthma, evidence demonstrates there is an increased risk of preeclampsia in the mother and prematurity, low birth weight, and small for gestational age in the neonate.
 The level of asthma control should be closely monitored in pregnant women and treatment adjusted as necessary to maintain optimal control.

-There are no data on presence of dupilumab in human milk, its effects on breastfed infants, or on milk production.
+- There are no data on the presence of dupilumab in human milk, its effects on breastfed infants, or milk production.
 Maternal IgG is known to be present in human milk; its effects of local gastrointestinal exposure and limited systemic exposure to dupilumab on breastfed infants are unknown.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for therapy and any potential adverse effects on a breastfed child from dupilumab or from the underlying maternal condition.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for therapy and any potential adverse effects on a breastfed child from dupilumab or the underlying maternal condition.